OpenMDAO/POEMs/POEM_094.md

 This POEM consists of a few thrusts.

-1. We will refactor the Driver class to implement `OptimizationDriver` and `AnalysisDriver`.
+### We will refactor the Driver class to implement `OptimizationDriver` and `AnalysisDriver`.

 `OptimizationDriver` will be associated with optmization and will support some methods that just don't make sense in an Analysis standpoint.
 This will be the parent class for `ScipyOptimizeDriver`, `pyOptSparseDriver`, `SimpleGADriver`, and `DifferentialEvolutionDriver`.

-`AnalysisDriver` will support design exploration, but the notion of scaling doesn't apply here, as this driver will not support objectives or constraints, but just "responses".
-This will be the parent class for `DOEDriver`.
+`AnalysisDriver` will support design exploration, but the notion of scaling doesn't apply here.

+- AnalysisDriver will replace a deprecated DOEDriver.
+- Different ways of providing run points to AnalysisDriver will dictate if it acts like a run-once driver, a DOE driver, a monte-carlo driver, etc.
+- AnalysisDriver will have a recorder attached by default.
+- Drivers will support `add_constraint`, `add_objective`, and `add_design_var` (just passed through to apply to the underlying model.)
+- AnalysisDriver will support `add_response`, an output to be recorded but the notion of a constraint or objective doesn't really make sense in the context.
+- AnalysisDriver will record all design vars, constraints, objectives, responses by default - those are probably what the user is keen in recording.

-2. Driver runs will return a DriverResults object.
+### Driver runs will return a DriverResults object.

 The current return value of `failed` doesn't provide any information on the optimization and forces the user to go digging through the optimizers to find things like iteration counts, informs/exit status, Lagrange multipliers, etc.